ibm-cloud-docs/vpc/lb-overview.md

 ## SSL offloading and required authorizations
 {: #ssl-offloading-and-required-authorizations}

-Secure Sockets Layer (SSL) offloading allows the application load balancer service to terminate all incoming HTTPS connections.
+Secure Sockets Layer (SSL) offloading allows the application load balancer to terminate all incoming HTTPS connections.

 When an HTTPS listener is configured with an HTTP pool, the HTTPS request is terminated at the front-end and the load balancer establishes a plain-text HTTP communication with the back-end server instance.
 With this technique, CPU-intensive SSL handshakes and encryption or decryption tasks are shifted away from the back-end server instances, allowing them to use all their CPU cycles for processing application traffic.